Dawar-codes/Website-Replica/README.md

-Hwy this is a Replica Website of Finet<br/>
+Hey this is a Replica Website of Finet<br/>
 Created Using Only HTML and CSS